Skip to main content

 PLUTOCRACY AND FOOD SAFETY

-The news is full of stories about Mad Cow disease in beef; PCBs in farmed salmon; genetically modified organisms contaminating the seeds from which our conventional crops are grown; mercury in tuna and other fish; pesticides on fresh fruits and vegetables and in processed foods.
-These and many other food-related problems have crept up on us over time because of lax laws and poor regulatory enforcement.
+Over the last decade, the news has seen stories about Mad Cow disease in beef; PCBs in farmed salmon; mercury in tuna and other fish; pesticides on fresh fruits and vegetables and in processed foods; and genetically modified organisms (GMOs) contaminating the seeds from which our non-GMO crops are grown.
+These and many other food-related problems have crept up on us over time because laws and regulations have been slowly tilted to favor corporate marketing goals over public safety.

-No politician would ever admit that they write laws or regulations intentionally designed to benefit particular industries—and sometimes even particular corporations or individuals—but the fact that they do so is just about the worst-kept secret in Washington and our state capitols.
-The benefits that are doled out often come at our expense in the form of more pollution and less-safe products. cartoon of mad cow
+No elected politician or appointed public servant would ever admit that they write laws and regulations intentionally designed to benefit particular industries (and sometimes even particular corporations or individuals), but the fact that they do just that is the worst-kept secret in Washington and our state capitols.
+The benefits that are doled out often come at the public's expense in the form of more pollution and less-safe products. cartoon of mad cow

-Here's another example: Our waters—and, hence, fish—have become contaminated with mercury because we have failed to insist that power plants and other industrial sources of mercury clean up their act to the greatest extent possible.
-In 2004, at the same time part of US the government was issuing safety warnings on mercury contamination in fish, other parts of the government were working hard to avoid implementing the strongest possible mercury-pollution controls on power plants because the industry doesn't want them.
+Here's another example: Our waters—and, hence, many of our fish—have become contaminated with mercury because we have failed to insist that power plants and picture of chemical plant other industrial sources of mercury install state-of-the-art pollution-control equipment.
+Thus, as government bodies at both the federal and state levels issued repeated safety warnings on mercury contamination in fish, the critical players in the federal government "followed industry orders" and avoided implementing the strongest available mercury-pollution controls on power plants.
+Because the titans of industry don't want to endanger their profits, our air is dirtier and our fish are less safe to eat.

 PLUTOCRACY AND OUR PHYSICAL SAFETY